frederic-perez/AmE-dictionary/data/dictionary.md

 __by all means,__
 __by and by__
 __by and large__ _adv_ :three::hammer: :es: en líneas generales, en general
+__by any chance__ _idiom_ Used especially in questions, to ask whether something is true, possible, etc: _Are you in love with him, by any chance?_
 __By many accounts,__ _By many accounts, Americans are tired of the Democratic and Republican Parties._
 __by storm__
 __by the book__